xstefanox/underkow/README.md

 ## Features

 * A simple and clear DSL that can be used to configure Underkow routing using a declarative syntax (inspired by [Ktor](https://ktor.io/))
-* Coroutine based: every request is handled by a [Kotlin coroutine](https://kotlinlang.org/docs/reference/coroutines-overview.html), no need to mess with pools
+* ~~Coroutine based: every request is handled by a [Kotlin coroutine](https://kotlinlang.org/docs/reference/coroutines-overview.html), no need to mess with pools~~ Coroutine support is sill under haevy development in Kotlin, so it has been temporarily removed (see [#254](https://github.com/Kotlin/kotlinx.coroutines/issues/254))
-* Completely asynchronous: every request is automatically dispatched to a coroutine and marked as asynchronous, thus making the I/O thread immediately ready to receive a new request
+* Completely asynchronous: every request is automatically marked as asynchronous, thus making the I/O thread immediately ready to receive a new request
 * Composable: request handlers and filters can be declared independently and then chained together to create a filter chain
 * Do not mess your classpath: Kotlin and Undertow are the only dependencies